emellars/euler-sol/README.md

 # euler-sol
 Solutions to some Euler problems (mostly in Python).
+Run on an i7-6700k (stock speed).